JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 "You must have a lot of groupies."

-This kind of curiosity is commenserate with an ice-pick labotomy.
-It tells you more about a person's motivations for approaching a job as an artist.
-Because I embarked on this journey of developing my craft in drumming and perpetually hustling to land paying gigs so that I could be pre-emptively renown for having lascivious proclivities.
-Damn straight.
-I shagged your sister, so what - you wanna fight about it?
-I'm a musician, man!
+This one is a peach.
+It tells you more about a person's motivation for approaching a job as an artist.
+Because I embarked on this journey of developing my craft in drumming, expression and perpetually hustling to land paying gigs so that I could be pre-emptively renown for having lascivious proclivities.

 "What is your day (real) job?"

-This one used to be perhaps the most annoying inquiry but then I read Bill Bruford's Bill Bruford The Autobiography where he wrote about getting the exact same question at his wife's gatherings even after his long list monumental music achievments.
+This one used to be perhaps the most annoying inquiry but then I read Bill Bruford's Bill Bruford The Autobiography where he wrote about getting the exact same question at his wife's gatherings even after his long list monumental musical achievments.
 I figured if Bill still deals with it I can "roll" with it.
-I understand if a person does not know a musician can make a living without being a renown commercial novelty - but the disbelief that a musician can make a living without having to be a commercial novelty indicates one knows nothing of self-employment or entrepreneurship.
+I understand if a person does not know a musician can make a living without being famous - but the disbelief that a musician can make a living without having to be a commercial novelty indicates one knows nothing of self-employment or entrepreneurship.
 This is exemplified by their insanity of living for a pension they're never going to get.

 "You must love not having to get up early."